ElemeFE/node-interview/sections/en-us/event-async.md

 `hard asynchronous` means IO operation or some cases that you need  libuv module externally and of course includes `readFileSync` or `execSync`.
 Because of the single thread feature of Node.js, it is unwise to do some IO operation in synchronous way as it will block the excutation of other code.

 `soft asynchronous` is that some asynchronous cases achieved by `setTimeout`.
-To understand the diffrence between nextTick, setTimeout and setImmediate , you can see this article. <a name="q-4"></a> [article](https://cnodejs.org/topic/5556efce7cabb7b45ee6bcac)
+To understand the diffrence among nextTick, setTimeout and setImmediate , you can see this article. <a name="q-4"></a> [article](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/)